Nickwasused/twitter-data-export-to-blocklist/docs/index.md

 Somewhere should be a point to "Open PowerShell window here".
 Click on that.

-A window like this should appear.
+A PowerShell window should open.

 ![PowerShell](./images/image_3.png)